shadymokhtar/Forex---Machine-Learning/README.md

 Accuracy on test/unseen data is 74%

-The model was tested on USD/EUR pair, Accuracy is 75%
+The model was also tested on USD/EUR pair, Accuracy is 75%